mrshadow-in/net-recon/README.md

 ## Minecraft Port Scanner

-The Minecraft Port Scanner allows you to scan IP ranges or subnets for Minecraft servers running on ports 2048-30000.
+The Minecraft Port Scanner allows you to scan IP ranges or subnets for Minecraft servers on user-defined port ranges.
 This feature is currently available only in interactive mode.

 ### How It Works

 1. The scanner checks each IP in the specified range or subnet
-2. For each IP, it scans ports 2048-30000 using multi-threading
+2. For each IP, it scans the user-defined port range (default: 2048-30000) using multi-threading
-3. It detects Minecraft servers by attempting to establish a connection and sending a handshake packet
+3. It detects Minecraft servers using two methods:
+   - First, it attempts a quick socket connection to check if the port is open
+   - Then, it uses the mcsrvstat.us API to reliably identify Minecraft servers and gather detailed information
 4. Results are saved in the specified test directory structure

+### API Integration

+The scanner uses the [mcsrvstat.us API](https://api.mcsrvstat.us/) to reliably detect Minecraft servers and gather detailed information:

+- **Server Version**: Identifies the Minecraft version running on the server
+- **Player Information**: Shows online/max players and lists currently connected players
+- **MOTD (Message of the Day)**: Displays the server's welcome message
+- **Server Software**: Identifies the server software (e.g., Vanilla, Spigot, Paper)
+- **Additional Details**: Provides hostname, protocol version, and other server-specific information

+This API integration ensures reliable detection and provides much more detailed information than traditional port scanning methods.
+The API is cached for 5 minutes and requires a proper User-Agent header, which is automatically handled by the scanner.

+### Configurable Port Range

+You can specify your own port range to scan:
+- Default range is 2048-30000 if no custom range is provided
+- Enter custom start port and end port during the interactive setup
+- The scanner validates that ports are within valid range (1-65535)
+- If start port is greater than end port, they will be automatically swapped

 ### Beautified Live Progress Display